algorandfoundation/docs/docs/features/asa.md

 This section begins with an [overview](#assets-overview) of the asset implementation on Algorand including a review of all [asset parameters](#asset-parameters).
 This is followed by [how-tos](#asset-functions) in the SDKs and `goal` for all on-chain asset functions.

+!!! info
+    Example code snippets are provided throughout this page.
+Full running code examples for each SDK are available within the GitHub repo for V1 and V2 at [/examples/assets](https://github.com/algorand/docs/tree/master/examples/assets) and for [download](https://github.com/algorand/docs/blob/master/examples/assets/assets.zip?raw=true) (.zip).

 # Assets Overview

 Here are several things to be aware of before getting started with assets.